unahur-java-2019/hibernate-sql-pelado-Ciminito/README.md

 ## 6. Create a main Application class
 * a class whith main method to test connection
 * execute some queries in SQL mode (NativeQuery) : session.createNativeQuery() method
-* select, insert... and read result
+* select, insert... and read results